 What are the best sport headphones?

-Based on our testing, we think the best sport headphones for working out are the Jabra Elite Active 75t.
+Based on our testing, our pick of the best sport headphones for working out is the Jabra Elite Active 75t.
 They provide amazing comfort and outperform most competitors in several key categories, including battery life, durability, sound, and special features.
 It is one of the few products to earn a perfect score from Tom’s Guide.

-Apple iPhone owners have a bigger selection to choose from between the AirPods Pro (another perfect score recipient), Beats Powerbeats Pro, and the all-new Beats Powerbeats 4.
+iPhone owners have the luxury of choosing from between the AirPods Pro (another perfect score recipient), Beats Powerbeats Pro, and the Beats Powerbeats 4.
 All three models produce impressive sound and are a cinch to pair with any Apple smartphone, while boasting their own distinctive features.
 The AirPods Pro comes with active noise cancellation, whereas the Powerbeats Pro and Powerbeats 4 have longer battery life and a more suitable fit for intense workouts.
-Apple’s H1 chip also powers each device and opens the portal to many cool iOS 13 tricks.
+Apple’s H1 chip also powers each device and opens the portal to many cool iOS tricks.

 The best sport headphones you can buy today

 An all-around performer that hits every mark, the Elite Active 75t currently stands as the best sport headphones for working out.
 Jabra somehow managed to scale down the design, while increasing battery life (7.5 hours per charge, 28 hours with charging case) and the IPX rating (IP57), making these buds waterproof, dust- and sweat-resistant.
 Jabra also sells the buds in a variety of striking colorways, including Copper Black, Grey, Mint, Navy, Sienna, and Titanium Black.

 Even with its smaller form, the Elite Active 75t affords great comfort and on-ear stability.
 Seriously, they didn't move at all while we were working out.
 You’ll also enjoy the same vibrant audio associated with the Elite series, only this time the bass has been fine-tuned to achieve full, detailed sound.
 You can further customize the audio through Jabra's app, too.
-While lacking active noise cancellation, they were still very effective at blocking ambient noise.
-And that is just scratching the Elite Active 75t’s near-indestructible surface.
+And to top things off, Jabra just released a free over-the-air ANC update, so now all Elite Active 75t (and Elite 75t) owners will have active noise cancellation at their disposal to block out ambient noise when exercising in rowdy environments.

 Read our full Jabra Elite Active 75t review.